redgeneLoren/ACTajanlangit/content/Authentication-AllUsers/Authentication.md

 ## <ins>Admin and Non-Admin Role </ins>

- An `Admin and Non-admin roles` have different access to the features of the application.
+ `Admin and Non-admin roles` have different access to the features of the application.

  However, a single <b>user</b> can have <strong>multiple roles</strong> in the application.